-Legal Translations of Summons and Complaints into All Languages
+Legal Translations of Summons and Complaints

 Federal Rule of Civil Procedure 4(f) states that serving process on a foreign defendant is to be made in accordance with the Hague Convention.
 Although the Hague Convention intended to create a uniform and fair method of serving process in foreign countries, the reality is that it is expensive, time consuming and overly burdensome.
 And legal document translation is arguably the only easily solvable aspect of international litigation.